At a glance

 Symptoms of ODD typically show up before age 8.
 Although the symptoms usually appear in multiple settings (such as home and school) they may be more noticeable in one setting than others.
 Signs of ODD include:

-Most kids show those symptoms once in awhile.
+Most kids show those symptoms now and then.
 But with ODD they last for over six months and happen almost daily.

 The way the brain works in kids with ADHD makes it harder to for them to stay still and to control impulsive behavior.
 The brain matures more slowly in kids with ADHD than in kids without.
 Kids with ADHD may also have lower levels of the brain chemicals that help regulate mood and movement.